aws-samples/aws-builders-fair-projects/reinvent-2019/drone-zone/README.md

 Drone Zone is a multi-drone command and control environment powered by AWS IoT/Greengrass.
 Flight settings are configured with Device Shadow Service for AWS IoT, while piloting instructions are provided by a serverless Lambda function deployed to the edge.
 With AWS SageMaker object detection models deployed to the edge, drones can detect other drones/RC cars within its range of vision, follow these targets, and report findings back to a real time dashboard.

+> Note: Project code and model is still being updated, and will be published shortly.

 ## AWS Services Used ##
 - [Amazon CloudFront](https://aws.amazon.com/cloudfront/)
 - [Amazon Cognito](https://aws.amazon.com/cognito/)